luclaurent/gradFD/README.md

 License ![GNU GPLv3](http://www.gnu.org/graphics/gplv3-88x31.png)
 ----

-    diffGrad - A toolbox to compute derivatives and hessians using finite differences Copyright (C) 2018  Luc LAURENT <luc.laurent@lecnam.net>
+    gradFD - A toolbox to compute derivatives and hessians using finite differences Copyright (C) 2018  Luc LAURENT <luc.laurent@lecnam.net>

     This program is free software: you can redistribute it and/or modify